samraym/network_attacks/README.md

 ### ARP Poisoning defense

-To mitigate ARP spoofing attacks, we implemented a monitoring script named arp_defense.py that passively observes incoming ARP replies on the victim host (e.g. `ws3`).
-It detects suspicious changes in IP-to-MAC associations and flushes the corresponding ARP entry if a spoof is suspected.
+To mitigate ARP spoofing attacks, we implemented a monitoring script named `arp_defense.py` that passively observes incoming ARP replies on the victim host (in our case `ws3`).
+It detects suspicious changes in **IP-to-MAC** associations and flushes the corresponding ARP entry if a spoof is suspected.

 #### How to run the defense